 Today, Lindsay introduces a new series.
 ‘Building Culture’ is an ongoing series documenting architecture of specific places using photography.
 It will look at how culture can develop through built forms and, as the archive grows, this series will act as a visual catalogue exploring the relationship between architecture and the location it finds itself within.

 For our first feature, Barcelona-native Anna Izquierdo documents four very different buildings that reinforce Barcelona’s worldwide reputation for its Catalan architecture and community-focused public spaces.
-Located on the northeast coast of the Iberian Peninsula, facing the Mediterranean Sea, Barcelona sees city life infused with a coastal way of living, as families gather at Parc de ‘Espanya Industrial, people meet at beach-side Bar Necora, and communities develop in the Singuerlín apartment blocks and nearby Walden 7.
+Located on the northeast coast of the Iberian Peninsula, facing the Mediterranean Sea, Barcelona sees city life infused with a coastal way of living, as families gather at Parc de l‘Espanya Industrial, people meet at beach-side Bar Necora, and communities develop in the Singuerlín apartment blocks and nearby Walden 7.

 Within each of these spaces, people grow, relationships form and stories are created.
 With good design flourishing, communities bloom.